benjaminvatterj/JobMarketTracker/readme.md

 # Job Market Tracker
-A barely functional job application software for the Economics Job Market.
+A simple job application tracker for the Economics Job Market.

 ## What is it?
 This is a small package to manage applications for the job market.
 It does the following things: